Ad Noctum: Chapter 7

 “You don’t care about when,” Rush said.
 “What you really want are why and how.”

 “I care about when,” Volker countered.
 “When is related.
-When is probably the easiest of the three.”
+When has gotta be the easiest of the three.”

 “Great.
 So, when did you know I had the gene?”
 Volker asked.